mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 In my [last post](/articles/zio-environment), I introduced _ZIO Environment_, which is a new feature in ZIO that bakes in a high-performance, type-safe, and fully-inferred reader effect into the ZIO data type.

-This capability leads naturally to a way of describing and testing effects that I call _environmental effects_.
+This capability leads to a way of describing and testing effects that I call _environmental effects_.
 Unlike tagless-final, which is difficult to teach, difficult to abstract over, and does not infer, environmental effects are simple, abstract well, and infer completely.

-Moreover, while proponents of tagless-final argue tagless-final _constrains_ effects, my last post demonstrated this is imprecise: not only can you embed raw effects anywhere in Scala, but even without leaving _Scalazzi_ (the purely functional subset of Scala), you can lift arbitrary effects into any `Applicative` functor.
+Moreover, while proponents of tagless-final argue that tagless-final _parametrically constrains_ effects, my [last post](/articles/zio-environment) demonstrated this is not quite correct: not only can you embed raw effects _anywhere_ in Scala, but even without leaving _Scalazzi_ (the purely functional subset of Scala), you can lift arbitrary effects into any `Applicative` functor.

-The inability of tagless-final to constrain effects is more than just theory:
+The inability of tagless-final to constrain effects is more than just theoretical:

- - Inexperienced Scala functional programmers use effect type classes like `Sync` everywhere (which are themselves lawless and serve only to embed effects), and use lazy methods like `defer` to embed effects.
+ - New Scala functional programmers use effect type classes like `Sync` everywhere (which are themselves lawless and serve only to embed effects), and they embed effects using lazy methods, like `defer` or `point`.
- - Some experienced Scala functional programmers embed effects into "pure" monads (for example, exceptions in the functions they pass to `map`, `flatMap`), and effect types like Monix and Cats IO actively encourage this behavior.
+ - Even some experienced Scala functional programmers embed effects in pure methods (for example, exceptions in the functions they pass to `map`, `flatMap`), and some effect types encourage this behavior.

-At the end of the day, then, there are only two compelling reasons to use tagless-final:
+At the end of the day, and after professionally and pedagogically wrestling with these issues for several years now, I've come to the conclusion there are only two highly compelling reasons to use tagless-final:

-1. Avoiding commitment to a specific effect type, which can be useful to library authors, but which is less useful for (and often detrimental to) application developers;
+1. Avoiding commitment to a specific effect type, which can be useful to library authors, but which is less useful for application developers, and often detrimental to them;
 2. Writing testable functional code, which is fairly straightforward with tagless-final because you can just create test instances for different effect type classes.

-In this post, I'm going to show you how to use environmental effects to incrementally test an existing application.
+While testability is a compelling reason to use tagless-final, it's not necessarily a compelling reason to choose tagless-final over another approach.

-In providing this example, I hope to make the _big picture_ clear to application developers, as well as show that environmental effects provide easier, more incremental, and more modular testability than tagless-final.
+In this post, I'm going to show you how to use environmental effects to achieve testability.
+I hope to demonstrate that environmental effects provide easier, more incremental, and more modular testability&mdash;all without sacrificing teachability, abstraction, or type inference.

 ## A Web App